|

 her gown was similar to Grace’s, although somehow not as polished and

-well–put–off.
+well–put–on.
 Another “American royalty” couple—John F. Kennedy and

-Bouvier, married in 1953—and greatly influenced bridal fashions,
+Jacqueline Bouvier (left), married in 1953—and greatly influenced bridal fashions,

 as well.
 Not as demure as Grace Kelly, Jacquie wore a full skirted design